Aquafina-water-bottle/jp-mining-note/docs/docs/tooltipresults.md

 # Details
 - pitch accents should be exactly the same pitch accents as shown on the specified card
 - pitch accents are stripped of extra information (nasal and devoiced)
+    - all the extra color was very distracting, and stole the attention away from the important part (the example words found)

 # Result Queries & Categorization